-6-1 Watching the online video in addition to reading this user guide will reduce your learning time dramatically.
+7-1 Watching the online video in addition to reading this user guide will reduce your learning time dramatically.
 The video can be streamed to your smart phone or tablet and used in your shop as a visual reference.
 Visit leightools.com and find the video in the Support section.

-6-2 Getting Started The TD330 can be used to rout dovetail joints on a router table, on boards up to a maximum width of 12-7/8" [327mm] and up to 13/16" [20,6mm] thick.
+7-2 Getting Started The TD330 can be used to rout dovetail joints on a router table, on boards up to a maximum width of 12-7/8" [327mm] and up to 13/16" [20,6mm] thick.
 This example uses 3/4" [19mm] thick boards.
 Different board thicknesses may be joined.

-6-3 Parts Required All through dovetails are routed with the included Leigh 160 1/2" straight bit, Leigh 80-500 1/2" 8° dovetail bit and Leigh e10 guide bushing (eBush).
+7-3 Parts Required All through dovetails are routed with the included Leigh 160 1/2" straight bit, Leigh 80-500 1/2" 8° dovetail bit and Leigh e10 guide bushing (eBush).
 No other bit diameters, angles and guide bushing combinations may be used.
-Maximum board thickness for through dovetail tails is 13/16" [20,6mm].
+Maximum board thickness for through dovetail tails is 13/16" [20,6mm].Pin and Tail boards of different thicknesses may also be joined, up to a maximum of 13/16".

 Note: Optional 1/2" diameter spiral upcut bits may also be used.

 Bit Cutting Depth

 Bit Diameter 1/2"

 Item No. Carbide Tipped 160

 Item No. Carbide Tipped 80-500

 Item No. Spiral HSS (Optional) 180

 Item No. Spiral Solid Carbide (Optional) 180C

-Ded 1/4"
+1/4"

+3/4"

-6-4 Router Table Requirements Router tables are typically used with a bearing bit or fence, however, the Leigh TD330 is guided around a guide bushing mounted in the router table.
+7-4 Router Table Requirements Router tables are typically used with a bearing bit or fence, however, the Leigh TD330 is guided around a guide bushing mounted in the router table.
 Leigh eBushes (guide bushings) are designed around the 1-3/8" diameter industry standard.
 See specifications below.

-6-5 Insert Ring To install the eBush in your router table insert plate, you may need a 1-3/8" diameter counter bore insert ring (a).
+7-5 Insert Ring To install the eBush in your router table insert plate, you may need a 1-3/8" diameter counter bore insert ring (A).
 See previous step for specifications.
 Insert rings are not standard.
 You will need to check with your router table or insert plate (router lift) manufacturer, as to what adaptation, if any, is required.

-6-6 Draw a reference line with a permanent marker on the router table, from the 12 o'clock position to the 6 o'clock position, centered on the guide bushing opening. (shown in red for clarity only).
+7-6 Draw a reference line with a permanent marker on the router table, from the 12 o'clock position to the 6 o'clock position, centered on the guide bushing opening. (shown in red for clarity only).

-This will ensure correct orientation of the eBush to the insert ring (A), the insert plate (B), and the router table (C)
+This will ensure correct orientation of the eBush to the insert ring (A), the insert plate (B), and the router table (C).

-6-7 Install the e10 guide bushing in the router table.
+7-7 Install the e10 guide bushing in the router table.
 Set the eBush to the 5 position to start.

-All settings for the eBush will be aligned to the line (a) you've drawn on the router table.
+All settings for the eBush will be aligned to the line (A) you've drawn on the router table.
 The line will also help guide the TD330 when routing.

-6-8 eBush adjustments are made with the included pin wrench.
+7-8 eBush adjustments are made with the included pin wrench.
 Markings on the eBush indicate which way to turn it for a looser or tighter fit.
 See Chapter 3.